 Amanda Cavanagh| | University of Illinois

 Amanda Cavanagh is a postdoctoral researcher at the University of Illinois.
 She earned her bachelor's degree in biology and chemistry and went on to earn her doctorate in biology from the University of New Brunswick.
-As a doctoral student, she was independently awarded funding from the Natural Sciences and Engineering Research Counsil of Canada and won an award from the O'Brien Foundation, a humanitarian trust.
+As a doctoral student, she was independently awarded funding from the Natural Sciences and Engineering Research Counsil of Canada and as well as an award from the O'Brien Foundation, a humanitarian trust.
 Amanda's work has been primarily focused on photosynthesis research.
 She is interested in the biochemical diversity in plants and how that diversity can affect photosynthesis and plant growth.
 Her research for RIPE involves characterizing the biochemistry and physiology of photorespiratory bypass in plants.
 Her work has been published in Plant Cell, Photosynthesis Research, and Science.
 Learn more about Amanda's breakthrough work that boosted crop growth by 40 percent on NPR, or watch the video below.